ajv-validator/ajv/CONTRIBUTING.md

 `npm run build` - compiles typescript to dist folder.

-`npm run watch` - automatically compiles typescript when files in lib folder change
+`npm run watch` - automatically compiles typescript when files on lib folder changes.

 #### Pull requests

-To make accepting your changes faster please follow these steps:
+We want to iterate on the code efficiently.
+To speed up the process, please follow these steps:

 1. Submit an [issue with the bug](https://github.com/ajv-validator/ajv/issues/new) or with the proposed change (unless the contribution is to fix the documentation typos and mistakes).
-2. Please describe the proposed api and implementation plan (unless the issue is a relatively simple bug and fixing it doesn't change any api).
+2. Describe the proposed api and implementation plan (unless the issue is a relatively simple bug and fixing it doesn't change any api).
 3. Once agreed, please write as little code as possible to achieve the desired result.
+We are passionate about keeping our library size optimized.
-4. Please add the tests both for the added feature and, in case the feature is some option, for the existing behaviour when this option is disabled.
+4. Please add the tests both for the added feature and, if you are submitting an option, for the existing behaviour when this option is turned off or not passed.
 5. Please avoid unnecessary changes, refactoring or changing coding styles as part of your change (unless the change was proposed as refactoring).
-6. Please follow the coding conventions even if they are not validated (and/or you use different conventions in your code).
+6. Follow the coding conventions even if they are not validated.
 7. Please run the tests before committing your code.
-8. If tests fail in Travis after you make a PR please investigate and fix the issue.
+8. If tests fail in CI build after you make a PR please investigate and fix the issue.

 #### Contributions license